-Spokane, Washington has set in place similar guidelines to begin June 14 for all private employers.
+Spokane, Washington set in place similar guidelines on June 14, 2018, for all private employers.
 Among the new guidelines:

 Failing to comply with these new laws could result in penalties of $261 per candidate.
-Penalties will start being assessed starting in January 2019 .
+As of January 2019, penalties are being assessed.